-- LaSPACE Cover Page - Proposed Project Summary Form - Prior LaSPACE Awards Form - A. Proposal Narrative (not to exceed 10 pages) - 1.
+- LaSPACE GSRA Program Proposal Cover Sheet - Proposals must be signed off on by the Project PI and the Authorized Organizational Representative for Sponsored Programs at your institution. - Proposed Project Summary Form - Prior LaSPACE Awards Form - A. Proposal Narrative (not to exceed 10 pages) - 1.
 Description of overall research project, current status, and project plan. - 2.
 Statement of how this research project is relevant to NASA Aerospace and Space Science research (See NASA Mission Directorates for more info on NASA research).
 Make it explicitly clear which Mission Directorate your research falls under and how your work supports the goals of said NASA Mission Directorate(s)/Center/Program Office and the overall Agency mission.
 Broad and general statements about relevance to NASA will not fulfill this requirement.
 Explicit statements about active work at NASA is required. - 3.
-Explanation of how the LaSPACE GSRA will directly support the project, how the funds expended will enable progress toward the degree, and a justification of "need" for these funds. - 4.
-Diversity Recruitment (explicitly describe the steps taken to encourage / recruit diverse students to your lab in general and this project in particular; include details regarding obstacles, challenges, successes, & failures in this recruitment process) - 5.
-Profile of the Applicant to include: - Related Work Experience, Awards, Honors, Recognition. - Publications, Presentations, Patents, etc. - Current Financial Support (Fellowships, scholarships, Assistantships, Work, etc.): funding amounts and commitments for funding during the duration of the proposed period of performance. - Career goals and professional plans post-graduation - B. Letter of Recommendation from Faculty Mentor/PI (affirm that the applicant is in a graduate program, attest to the relevance of the applicant's research to NASA, and speak to the applicant's need for the supplement to further his/her graduate research objectives). - C. Budget (LaSPACE Budget Form followed by a detailed narrative explanation of all costs.
-Note: Funding requests should be consistent with the level of effort proposed for the student in the proposal project plan). - D. Student Participant List (online form completion certification) - E. NASA Media Release Form (completed by PI and all identified student participants) - F. For Consecutive Award Requests only: Include preliminary final technical report here for the current
+Diversity Recruitment (explicitly describe the steps taken to encourage / recruit diverse students to your lab in general and this project in particular; include details regarding obstacles, challenges, successes, & failures in this recruitment process) - 4.
+GSRA Student Applicant Profile and Proposal: - Related Work Experience, Awards, Honors, Recognition. - Publications, Presentations, Patents, etc. - Current Financial Support (Fellowships, scholarships, Assistantships, Employment, etc.): funding amounts and commitments for funding during the duration of the proposed period of performance. - Career goals and professional plans post-graduation - Proposed work/research plan, including professional development activities for the award period.
+Explanation of how the LaSPACE GSRA funding will directly support the project, how the funds expended will enable progress toward the degree, and a justification of "need" for these funds. - B. Letter of Recommendation from Faculty Mentor/PI (affirm that the applicant is in a graduate program, attest to the relevance of the applicant's research to NASA, and speak to the applicant's need for the supplement to further his/her graduate research objectives) - C. Budget (LaSPACE Budget Form followed by a detailed narrative explanation of all costs.
+Note: Funding requests should be consistent with the level of effort proposed for the student in the proposal project plan.
+The PI should complete the budget section; not the student.) - D. Student Participant List & Form Submission Confirmations page - E. NASA Media Release Form (submitted online by PI and all identified student participants) - F. For Consecutive Award Requests only: Include preliminary final report here for the current award